Richard Gilder Graduate School: Postdoctoral Research Fellowship Program

 Location of residency: Anywhere in the world

-Must travel to: New York County, New YorkView website Save Need help writing this grant?
+Must travel to: New York County, New YorkView website Save

 The Postdoctoral Research Fellowship Program at the American Museum of Natural History provides training to postdoctoral investigators to carry out a specific project within a limited time period.
 The project must fit into one or more of the Museum’s areas of interest: Anthropology, Invertebrate Zoology, Paleontology, Physical Sciences (Astrophysics and Earth & Planetary Sciences), and Vertebrate Zoology.
 This Fellowship Program is designed to advance the training of the participant by having him/her pursue a project in association with Museum professionals in the Museum setting.